-- considers Chrishmas as 'humbug'.
+- (a) considers Christmas as 'humbug'.

-- poor excuse for picking man's pocket.
+- poor excuse for picking a man's pocket.

-- Bitterly drives' away the boys singing Christmas Carols Rebukes his newhew Fred who invites him to Christmas party.
+- bitterly drives away the boys singing Christmas carols. rebukes his nephew Fred who invites him to dinner on Christmas.

-Marley's ghost visited Scrooge
+- (b) Marley's ghost visited Scrooge

-- to tell him how he had been punisherd for his greedy money minded and self serving life. - how his spirit has been condenned to wander the earth because of his selfish life. - told him to rectify his life and be charitable and mingle the common man. - told to heed the lessons that will be taught by the spirits to save his miserable fate. - 16.
-Objective: to test the understanding of the play.
+- to tell him how he had been punished for his greed for money and self serving life. - how his spirit had been condemned to wander the earth because of his selfish life. - told him to rectify his life and be charitable and mingle with with the common man. - told him to heed the lessons that will be taught by the spirits to save his miserable fate.